Accepts the Initiative to Display its Caesarean Section Rates

 - Induction of labour: Reducing inductions would lead to a reduction of overall caesarean section rates.
 We have a protocol and definite indications for induction of labour, with a constant watch on the rates, averaging 25% currently.

 In 2001, Michael Robson proposed a system that classifies women into 10 groups, based on their obstetric characteristics (parity, previous CS, gestational age, onset of labour, fetal presentation and the number of fetuses).
 Since the system can be applied prospectively and its categories are totally inclusive and mutually exclusive, every woman that is admitted for delivery can be immediately classified based on these few basic characteristics which are usually routinely collected worldwide in obstetric wards.
 In 2015, WHO(2) suggested Robson classification to be used worldwide as an audit tool.

 The litmus test for any hospital would be group 1.
 This group encompasses the woman with a singleton baby with head down position, uncomplicated pregnancy and who sets into labour spontaneously.
-Caesarean Section Rate in this group is vital as it impacts the woman’s future obstetric career.
-We at Fernandez Hospital focus on the first four groups of Robson as these women have never had a caesarean before.
-The distribution of our deliveries into the specific 10 groups is shown below.
+Caesarean Section Rate (CSR) in this group is vital as it impacts the woman’s future obstetric career.